Jesus spoke three prayers of intercession:

 - And third one for all believers – love you have for me may be in them and that I myself may be in them.

-The last supper had just finished and Jesus had been teaching His twelve disciples more that was about to happen.
+The Last Passover Jesus had here on earth had just finished and Jesus had been teaching His twelve disciples more that was about to happen.
 Before they all started on the way to Gethsemane for the last time.
 Jesus prayed these three prays.

 Death for Jesus was now only hours away.